paybygroup/docs/contents/pbgapis.md

     all group purchases managed by PayByGroup
   - `user_id ` -- an integer that uniquely identifies this user.
 This id be shared across group purchases in the case that a since user (with a sigle login) is part of multiple group purchases.
   - `action` -- name of the action recorded in a given transaction.
-One of the following: "AUTH", "CAPTURE", "REFUND", "PAY_OUT"
+One of the following: "CAPTURE", "REVERSE", "PAY_OUT"
   - `amount` -- amount of money involved.
   - `created_at` -- time when transaction was created.